An Urban Refuge

 Erected by New York State Parks, Recreation and Historic Preservation.

 Other nearby markers.
-At least 8 other markers are within walking Native American & 17th-century History of Peebles Island (here, next to this marker); Peebles Island in the 18th-20th Centuries (here, next to this marker); Water Ford (within shouting distance of this marker); Breastworks (within shouting distance of this marker); Cluett, Peabody & Company (within shouting distance of this marker); View of Van Schaick Island (about 400 feet away, measured in a direct line); Waterford (approx. 0.2 miles away); The Waterways that Shaped a Nation (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker.
+Native American & 17th-century History of Peebles Island (here, next to this marker); Peebles Island in the 18th-20th Centuries (here, next to this marker); Water Ford (within shouting distance of this marker); Breastworks (within shouting distance of this marker); Cluett, Peabody & Company (within shouting distance of this marker); View of Van Schaick Island (about 400 feet away, measured in a direct line); Waterford (approx. 0.2 miles away); The Waterways that Shaped a Nation (approx. 0.2 miles away).
 Touch for a list and map of all markers in Cohoes.